Cliffs Of Moher County Clare, Ireland Travel Guide

 South of the Cliffs, this less-visited peninsula showcases dramatic coastal scenery with impressive cliffs and sea arches.

-Beyond the natural wonders, rich Irish culture awaits discovery in nearby towns and heritage sites.
+Beyond the natural wonders, rich Irish culture awaits discovery in towns close by and heritage sites.

 Explore a restored 15th-century castle and an authentic 19th-century living village, depicting rural Irish life.